 With a long history of helping people in the community, COADs are experts in immediate disaster relief operations, as well as intermediate and long-term recovery efforts.
 Every disaster is different, so we work together to determine what it will take to move people into safe conditions, and what it means to be back on track.

-As we weather COVID-19, our region faces serious challenges.
-Local COADs will continue to work together to provide the leadership needed to help our community recover, regain stability and advance toward their pre-disaster state.
+As our region continues to face serious challenges, local COADs will continue to work together to provide the leadership needed to help our community recover, regain stability and advance toward their pre-disaster state.

 TAKE ACTION NOW: